House Paint Swatch Chart Template on Google Drive [Free]

 So, that lead to the creation of a Google Doc, where we can store all of our house paint information in one central location.
 Because the information is cloud-based, it makes it super easy to pull up in a hardware store when not home.
 And, it’s super easy to color print the single reference sheet when needed to take along to the store to pick other colors.
 Now, our printer definitely isn’t calibrated to perfect colors, but it is a good reference point.

-This embedded Google Doc file is best seen when viewed on a desktop browser.
+This embedded Google Drive file is best seen when viewed on a desktop browser.

 Now that you’ve taken a look at our example paint guide, perhaps you’ll want to create your own?
-Copy and paste the contents of the document into a new Google Doc file of your own, and edit.
+Copy and paste the contents of this template into a new Google Sheet file of your own, and edit.
 Just don’t forget to delete out the rows you don’t need and our paint color information or you might get confused down the road.

 Note: the paint swatches were grabbed off the various paint brand web sites and added to the document in approximately 60×60 pixel size.